SRGSSR/pillarbox-android/pillarbox-ui/docs/README.md

 ### Create a simple player with controls and subtitles

-In this example we are drawing controls and subtitles on top of the player surface.
+In this example, we are drawing controls and subtitles on top of the player surface.
 To add subtitles use `ExoPlayerSubtitleView` and for controls you can use the Exoplayer version, `ExoPlayerControlView`.

 ```kotlin